biohackathon-japan/bh23-phenotype-ontologies/paper/paper.md

 The challenge in cross-species phenotypic mapping and alignment is handling species-specific differences.
 In order to overcome difficulties, it is necessary to consider semantic similarity beyond mere label matching.
 This study investigated whether Large Language Models (LLMs) support cross-species phenotypic ontology alignment toward interoperability between phenotype and disease.
 We used ChatGPT / GPT-4 and explored the performance to compare HPO and MP ontologies.

 ## Outcomes
-1. Ontology alignment evaluation
+1.Ontology alignment evaluation
 First, if no ontology information was not given, such as definitions or subclasses, ChatGPT made comparative evaluations based on label matches.
 In addition, asking ChatGPT to consider the semantic similarity, the evaluation scores varied widely over three trials since the evaluation was based on pre-trained general knowledge independent of domain-specific ontologies.
 Next, in addition to the labels, we gave the information on the definitions in each ontology using annotation properties in OWL.
 As a result, comparative evaluation was possible regarding their semantic similarity.
 Furthermore, logic-based evaluation was possible using owl:equivalentClass, even if their labels were different.
 For example, whereas MP:0002544 brachydactyly has a different label than HP:11927 Short digit, GPT-4 rated their similarity scores as high since their owl:equivalentClass axioms show both of which have part ‘decreased length’ and inhere in ‘digit’  described in the same Entity-Quality (EQ) manner.

 In summary, ChatGPT/GPT-4 can be applied to evaluating ontology alignment.
 Whereas AI hallucinations are problems, prompt learning using logical definitions of ontology will contribute to helping reduce risks and be more cost-effective than fine-tuning.

-2. Towards alignment with consideration of disease interoperability The differences in granularity between HPO and MP hierarchies cause difficulties in ontology alignment.
+2.Towards alignment with consideration of disease interoperability The differences in granularity between HPO and MP hierarchies cause difficulties in ontology alignment.
 For example, HPO HP:001156 Brachydactyly has more rich subclasses of some distinct patterns of shortened digits (brachydactyly types A-E) dependent on disease classification.
 Therefore, developing a core reference ontology from general to species-specific layers is desirable concerning ontology alignment.
 The Unified phenotype ontology (uPheno) [12] is a good candidate ontology.
 However, uPheno includes a large number of entities based on structural or morphological perspectives, such as ‘abnormal blood vessel morphology’ (UPHENO_0020584), ‘abnormal artery morphology’ (UPHENO: 0019771), and ‘abnormal systemic artery morphology’ (UPHENO: 0020587), as well as entities based on functional abnormalities (such as ‘arterial stenosis’).
 Combining these entities in a single hierarchy leads to differences in what distinguishes subclasses, and potentially also differences in granularity.
 These differences make it more challenging to comprehend ontology content, and may also limit our ability to find diseases by semantic similarity.
-An alternative is to structure phenotypes in single hierarchies based on common classification criteria 　(Fig. 3).
+An alternative is to structure phenotypes in single hierarchies based on common classification criteria 　(Fig.6).

 ![Fig6](./Fig6.png)

-Figure 4: Ontology alignment with multiple ontologies and biomedical terminologies.
+Figure6: Ontology alignment with multiple ontologies and biomedical terminologies.
 PATO hierarchy is green, HPO hierarchy is right blue, MP is green, uPheno is pink, MeSH is yellow, DOID is orange, and the desirable reference ontology is blue.
 The Homeostasis Imbalance Process ontology (HoIP) [13, 14] consists of three layers: a domain-independent layer, a biomedical dependent layer, and a homeostasis imbalance-dependent layer.
 HoIP utilises PATO, HPO, the anatomy ontology UBERON, the Symptom Ontology, and the Disease Ontology (DOID) in the biomedical dependent layer.
 Therefore, the HoIP schema may contribute to ontology alignment.
 While HoIP is based on manual annotation, we intend to evaluate the use of LLMs to automate part of the HoIP curation in the future.

 # Exploration of model mice relevant to human phenotypes and diseases by leveraging HPO and MP